shoushyK/Predicting-Car-Accidents-USA/README.md

 # Predicting-Car-Accidents-USA
-Uses Machine Learning to cluster the location of car accidents based on a history of accidents in the USA
+Uses Machine Learning- DBSCAN- to cluster the location of car accidents based on a history of accidents in the USA